baronemarbles/Intership-Website-DB-Project/README.md

 and connection amongst the services and its processing.

-I would love to recieve tips from you guys, those who are more experienced etc. I want to learn more be better at my craft.
+I would love to recieve tips and advice from you guys, those who are more experienced etc. I want to learn more be better at my craft.
 All love yall.